polynomial/rsyslog-doc/source/configuration/actions.rst

    documented below.
 -  parameters for the action queue.
 While they also apply to all parameters, they are queue-specific, not action-specific (they are the same that are used in rulesets, for example).
-The are documented separately under :doc:`queue parameters <../rainerscript/queue_parameters>`.
+They are documented separately under :doc:`queue parameters <../rainerscript/queue_parameters>`.
 -  action-specific parameters.
 These are specific to a certain type of actions.
 They are documented by the :doc:`output modules<modules/idx_output>`